ryanhaining/cppitertools/README.md

 cycle
 -----

-Repeatedly produce all values of an iterable.
-The loop will be infinite, so a `break` is necessary to exit.
+Repeatedly produces all values of an iterable.
+The loop will be infinite, so a `break` or other control flow structure is necessary to exit.

 Prints `1 2 3` repeatedly until `some_condition` is true
 ```c++